Royal National Institute of Blind People: 1914-present

+Since the 1950s, the charity's collection boxes have featured a yellow children's puppet character name Sooty.

 Programmes and services

 RNIB's helpline gives access to sight loss experts for questions and guidance.

 RNIB's extensive range of reading services includes RNIB Bookshare – a free library of over one million items, which supports students and others in education with a vast collection of accessible textbooks and materials – and Talking Books, a service first established in 1935, which provides thousands of audiobooks, both fiction and non-fiction.

-RNIB’s ECLO (Eye Care Liaison Officers) service aims to help patients understand the impact of a sight loss diagnosis and to direct them to appropriate sources of support.
+RNIB's ECLO (Eye Care Liaison Officers) service aims to help patients understand the impact of a sight loss diagnosis and to direct them to appropriate sources of support.

-Since the 1950s, the children's puppet character Sooty is an exclusive feature on the charity's collection boxes.

 Campaigning

 RNIB campaigns to change behaviours and perceptions around sight loss.
 It has been involved with several large-scale campaigns including calls for action to create a safer and more inclusive public transport system.
 In 2023, the charity played a key role in a national campaign to scrap plans to close ticket offices in train stations.
 In 2022, the charity launched its largest-ever advertising campaign, See the person, not the sight loss, to raise awareness of sight loss and the support that people who have visual impairments might need.
 Along with other leading health charities, RNIB lobbied throughout 2023 for better disability support across the National Health Service (NHS).

+The RNIB's "Out of Sight" campaign argues for greater priority to be attached to vision rehabilitation services.
+An RNIB report published in 2025, Life on Pause, used Freedom of Information Act requests for local authority data covering 2023/24 and found that over 80% of English local authorities had delays in starting assessments for visual rehabilitation and in one fifth of local authorities, people waited for more than one year before service provision began.

 The charity has campaigned for mandatory secret ballots for people with visual impairments.
 After the 2024 general election RNIB delivered an open letter to 10 Downing Street highlighting that according to its research roughly 87% of the UK's citizens with visual impairments were denied their right to vote in secret.
 The campaign follows a 2019 court judgement that declared the UK's current voting arrangements for people with blindness or visual impairments to be unlawful.
 RNIB pointed out that in spite of the judgement, the majority of the UK's visually impaired voters do so using technology that requires them to be accompanied into the voting booth and have their choices read aloud by an assistant.
 As of 2024 only one person living with blindness in the UK has voted in secret, using a device known as the McGonagle Reader.
 This comprises an audio player with headphones and a plastic template to locate the boxes on the paper.

-Schools, homes and other institutions

-RNIB used to run a number of schools, homes, and other institutions.
-In 2018, an Ofsted report was highly critical of the RNIB Pears Centre for Specialist Learning, near Coventry, which comprised a school and a children's home, founded in 1957 as Rushton Hall School.
-Ofsted described it as inadequate in three categories and requiring improvement in the other two.
-It highlighted failures in safeguarding the vulnerable children and in training staff to support them.
-Later that year, RNIB announced that it had been unable to make sufficient improvements and was closing the Centre; RNIB's chief executive resigned.
+Controversies